 Revision nose surgery (rhinoplasty) is among the most complex procedures performed in facial plastic surgery.
 Often, revision rhinoplasty involves further reducing the size of an aspect of the nose that was partially reduced.
 This can include a residual hump on the nose, persistent bulbous tip, and a persistently wide nose.
 Alternatively, the nose may have been made it too small.
 This could include a collapsed bridge or pinched tip that may require reconstruction through the addition of cartilage support to the underlying structure of the nose.
 There are multiple minimally invasive to non-invasive techniques to acquire additional cartilage for use in the nose.
 The best approach depends on individual concerns, desires, surgical history and general health.

-Dr. Harmon works closely with each individual to understand their concerns, establish reasonable expectations for results, and formulate a personalized plan.
+Expect a detailed, informative conversation with Dr. Harmon about your concerns and aesthetic goals regarding your face.
+He will assess your anatomy and develop a personalized treatment plan to address your concerns and aesthetic goals.
 It is critically important that each person understands the potential benefits and limitations of any revision procedure in order to determine whether it is appropriate for them.
+After all, as with all facial plastic surgery procedures, results can vary.
 Dr. Harmon and his team at Harmon Facial Plastic Surgery provide premier care throughout this process.